 Go for a run as soon as you can upon arrival.
 Altitude sickness often sets in a day or two after arrival.

 The dehydration will slow your adjustment to altitude as the body again is expelling more water and further stressing the kidneys.
 It also leads to headaches while running and nausea while running!

-This isn’t the time to force a speed work session, instead take advantage of the great views and enjoy a leisurely paced run because your heart rate will likely be higher as your body works harder to get oxygen.
+This isn’t the time to force a speed work session, instead take advantage of the great views and enjoy a leisurely paced run.
+Your heart rate will likely be higher as your body works harder to get oxygen.

-Your body needs more iron as it creates more red blood cells, so be sure to eat iron-rich foods, like red meat and greens, along with Vitamin C which helps with absorption.
+Your body needs more iron as it creates more red blood cells.
+Be sure to eat iron-rich foods, like red meat and greens, along with Vitamin C which helps with absorption.